Dynatrace/Dynatrace-AppMon-Maven-Plugin/examples/simple-app-maven/README.md

 This project contains example usage of the Dynatrace Maven Plugin.

-### Prerequisites

-Maven plugin should be built or installed before running this project.

 ### Running project

 To build and install project using Maven, simply execute: `mvn install`.